-- Lower airway and upper airway problems

-- o 65-80% of children have nocturnal hypoventilation and/or decreased oxygen saturation

-- Obstructive sleep apnoea

-- o 60% of children

-- sleep disturbance, snoring, chest wall recession' abnormal sleep postures and frequent nocturnal arousals.

-- $\circ\,$ May lead to life threatening acute obstructive events particularly if given sedation for any reason.

-- Consider sleep studies

-- nasal congestion

-- swallowing difficulties
+- Lower airway and upper airway problems - o 65-80% of children have nocturnal hypoventilation and/or decreased oxygen saturation - Obstructive sleep apnoea (OSA) - o 60% of children - o sleep disturbance, snoring, chest wall recession' abnormal sleep postures and frequent nocturnal arousals. - May lead to life threatening acute obstructive events particularly if given sedation for any reason. - Screen for OSA symptoms with sleep questionnaires/ sleep history at every clinic review from 6 month onwards - o Refer for sleep studies at 3-4 years of age or earlier if symptoms of OSA - o If symptoms of OSA, please refer to ENT and sleep service - nasal congestion - swallowing difficulties